-American Preparatory Academy solicits our parents' views on our programs and staff members through regular surveys.
+In addition, we solicit our parents' views on our programs and staff members through regular surveys.
 Families will have the opportunity to express their level of satisfaction with all aspects of American Prep's programs at least annually.
-Survey results will be available on the website, and major points from the survey will be communicated to the parent community via the school newsletter.
 It is the goal of American Prep to have 100% parent participation in the parent surveys.
-Parents may also give feedback at any time during the year by speaking directly with school Directors, or by using the school website: www. americanprep.org.
-There is a confidential feedback form located under "Contact Us" and at the link provided here.